-A transfer of £14,000 has been made between restricted and unrestricted reserves to cover the deficit on unrestricted reserves.
+A transfer of £26,000 has been made between restricted and unrestricted reserves to cover the deficit on unrestricted reserves.

-The transfer from General Annual Grant restricted general fund to restricted fixed asset funds is to meet the cost of fixed asset additions for which there was no specific capital funding in the year.
+The transfer of £13,000 to General Annual Grant restricted general fund from restricted fixed asset funds is the surplus capital income which the academy will carry forward.

-Under the funding agreement with the Secretary of State, the academy trust was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2017.
+Under the funding agreement with the Secretary of State, the academy trust was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2018.